AnthonyByansi/MicrosoftFabric-Exploratorium/README.md

 ## Data Science and Machine Learning 🤖

-Unlock the potential of data science with Azure Machine Learning and Spark integration.
+Get Started on data science with Azure Machine Learning and Spark integration.
 Build, train, and deploy machine learning models at scale.
 Access notebooks, resources, and tutorials.

 **Read More:** [Data Science and Machine Learning](./Data_Science_and_Machine_Learning/data_science_and_ml.md)